mikegashler/teddy/README.md

 Pandas = 5.522193670272827 seconds
 Teddy = 0.018588542938232422 seconds
 ```
-It looks like Teddy is more than two orders of magnitude faster at a nearly identical slicing task!
+Teddy is more than two orders of magnitude faster at a nearly identical slicing task!
-Please examine bench.py to decide for yourself how fair this comparison is.
+Please examine bench.py to decide for yourself how fair this comparison really is.
+My conclusion is that Pandas is just doing too much to be helpful.
+I recommend tweaking this test to see how Teddy and Pandas compare at the operations you rely on most.

 # How to use Teddy
 Sorry, I haven't written much documentation yet.
 But you can get a pretty quick idea of how to use Teddy by examining test.py.
-It contains numerous examples for how to use it.
+It contains many examples for how to use it.
 Run this command:
 ```
 python3 test.py
 ```